 Here’s an overview of each of the four major neurotransmitters, including symptoms of imbalances and steps you can take to optimize your neurotransmitter levels.

-Of all the neurotransmitters, serotonin definitely gets the most attention.
+Of all the neurotransmitters, serotonin has gotten the most attention.

 Serotonin is called the “happiness molecule” because it’s so essential for a positive mood.

-Low serotonin levels are linked to the most common mood disorders of our time — depression, anxiety, eating disorders, insomnia, obsessive compulsive disorder, and seasonal affective disorder.
+Low serotonin levels are linked to the most common mood disorders of our time:

 The most commonly prescribed antidepressants are selective serotonin reuptake inhibitors (SSRIs) which are believed to help depression by increasing serotonin levels.

-(In reality, it’s not fully understood exactly how SSRIs work.)
+(In fact, it’s not fully understood exactly how SSRIs work.)

 Men and women manifest low serotonin level symptoms somewhat differently.